RyanCCollins/meetup-event-planner/client/app/src/containers/ProfileContainer/README.md

 ## ProfileContainer
-A container that does ...
+A container that maps to the user profile

 ### Example Usage